Bible & Religion Dept

 Christian Early, professor of philosophy & theology.
-Christian earned a PhD in philosophy from the University of Wales and he specializes in philosophy of religion and ethics.
+Christian earned a PhD in philosophy from the University of Wales.

-Carmen is an ordained Mennonite minister in VA Mennonite Conference and has served as a Mennonite pastor for over twelve years, in Harrisonburg, VA Richmond, VA and Pittsburgh, PA.
-She and her husband Luke also lived and worked for three years in Honduras 1985-1988) and three years in the Philippines (2002-2005) with Mennonite Central Committee.
+Carmen is an ordained Mennonite minister in VA Mennonite Conference and has served as a Mennonite pastor for over twelve years, in Harrisonburg, VA; Richmond, VA; and Pittsburgh, PA.
+She and her husband Luke also lived and worked for three years in Honduras (1985-1988) and three years in the Philippines (2002-2005) with Mennonite Central Committee.
 While in the Philippines she served as assistant chaplain for the students and faculty at Faith Academy, the largest school for children of missionary families in the world.
-She and Luke are the grateful parents of Grace (EMU grad of 2008), Lucas (EMU grad 2010) and Caleb (a rising freshman at Hesston College in Kansas).
-They are also delighted grandparents of their first grandchild, Jeremi, who lives in Indonesia with his parents Grace and Yugo.
+She and Luke are the grateful parents of Grace (EMU grad of 2008), Lucas (EMU grad 2010) and Caleb (EMU grad 2018).
+They are also delighted grandparents of Jeremi and Simeon who live in Indonesia with their parents Grace and Yugo.

-From 2006 to 2011 Carmen directed the volunteer program of the local hospice, where she learned about the spirituality of end-of-life issues, as well as the spirituality of grief and loss.
-She has also worked for Sojourners magazine, directed a homeless shelter, led local and international retreats, served on the board of Pittsburgh’s PULSE program (a young adult service and learning opportunity) and on the board of Roberta Webb Child Care Center in Harrisonburg.
+Carmen has been teaching at EMU since the fall of 2011.
+Prior to that she directed the volunteer program of the local hospice, where she learned about the spirituality of end-of-life issues, and of grief and loss.
+In addition to being a pastor Carmen has worked for Sojourners magazine, directed a homeless shelter, led local and international retreats, served on the board of Pittsburgh’s PULSE program (a young adult service and learning opportunity) and on the board of Roberta Webb Child Care Center in Harrisonburg.

 At EMU Carmen teaches courses in Spiritual Formation, Congregational Ministry, Church Leadership, and Youth Ministry as well as directs the Ministry Inquiry Program.
-She also offers spiritual direction to a limited number of students and community members.
 A gifted preacher and public speaker Carmen has shared in local chapel services, congregations and church assemblies.